-New member applications for presentation to the Board of Governors in Philadelphia PA, 3 July 2014 must be postmarked no later than June 1, 2014.
-Applications received after that postmark date will be held for presentation at the Fall Congress, October 2014.
+New member applications for presentation to the Board of Governors in Charleston, SC, 10 October 2014 must be postmarked no later than September 18, 2014.
+Applications received after that postmark date will be held for presentation at the Spring Congress, March 2015.

 Note that if you are interested in applying for a DSDI Scholarship Award for the 2015-2016 school year, you must be a member in good standing by the end of the Charleston Fall 2014 meeting.
 If you are thinking of applying for the Scholarship and are not presently a member, I encourage you go apply sooner rather than later.
 If you are an annual member and did apply for the 2014-2015 Scholarship, your dues must be current by June 30, 2014 or you will not be eligible to receive a scholarship.